 Kenmore Water Softener Problems: Salt Tank Full of Water

-At WaterSmart Systems & Plumbing, we often get calls if a Kenmmore water softener is full of water, for example.
-If you have standing water in the water softener salt tank, we can help!
-No matter the nature of the problem, we can fix it.
-Contact us for solutions to all your Kenmore water softener problems.
+At WaterSmart Systems & Plumbing, we often get calls like this.
+If you have standing water in your water softener salt tank, we can help!

 Why is my water softener full of water?